 – … but not exactly Whisper Quiet

 – Polarising looks

-In conclusion, i must say that I was pleasantly surprised by this range of rifles.
+In conclusion, I must say that I was pleasantly surprised by this range of rifles.
 The build quality is about what you would expect, but the performance far exceeded my expectations.
-All but one were over 11.5ft/lbs and all were accurate enough to be used for either pest control or target shooting at ranges up to and including 30 metres.
-If I had to pick a winner I’d probably go for the Remington, yes it is a bit rough around the edges, but that trigger is great and makes the gun a joy to shoot.
-I would have liked the option of front sights such as on the non XP model, but this gun is a great choice for target shooters and hunters alike.
+With the exception of one, all were over 11.5ft/lbs, and all were accurate enough to be used for either pest control or target shooting at ranges up to, and including, 30 metres.
+If I had to pick a winner, I’d probably go for the Remington.
+Yes, it is a bit rough around the edges, but that trigger is great and makes the gun a joy to shoot.
+I would have liked the option of front sights, such as on the non-XP model, but this gun is a great choice for target shooters and hunters alike.

-The overall standard of the guns was actually very good and manufacturers have been competing with each other for decades now to try and get their rifles to be the most affordable and there is now more choice than ever.
-Whereas 30 years ago buying a cheap airgun was really scraping the bottom of the barrel, nowadays the bar has been raised so high that you can find a great airgun no matter your budget so long as you are prepared to compromise.
+The overall standard of the guns was actually very good.
+Manufacturers have been competing with each other for decades now to try and get their rifles to be the most affordable, and there’s now more choice than ever.
+Whereas 30 years ago buying a cheap airgun was really scraping the bottom of the barrel, nowadays the bar has been raised so high that you can find a great airgun, regardless of your budget, so long as you’re prepared to compromise.